yuvaldori/gigaspaces-wiki-jekyll/xap100adm/network-over-firewall.markdown

 ### LRMI Communication Protocol Port Range Setting Modifications

-{% referto %}For more details on the LRMI communication protocol, see the [Communication Protocol](./tuning-communication-protocol.html) section.
+{% refer %}For more details on the LRMI communication protocol, see the [Communication Protocol](./tuning-communication-protocol.html) section.{%endrefer%}

 The `com.gigaspaces.start.httpPort` Webster port number property can be defined by overriding as shown below, or using a system property:

 {% highlight console %}